Quasi Instrumental Variable Methods for Stable Hidden Confounding and Binary Outcome: Bounded and Efficient Estimation

 \subsection{Semiparametric Locally Efficient Triply Robust Estimation}

-As in practice, one may not be certain about the posited baseline outcome model $p_{00}(x,z)$, we consider an alternative potentially more robust estimator to partially guard against model mis-specification.
+Often, one may not be certain that the posited baseline outcome model is correctly specified.
+Therefore, we consider an alternative potentially more robust estimator to partially guard against model misspecification.
 In this vein, we now propose an estimator that is consistent for the causal effect even if the outcome regression model $p_{00}(x,z)$ is not correctly specified, provided that working models for $\alpha({x})$ and

 are correctly specified.
 Note that modeling $P(A,Z|{X})$ does not involve the outcome $Y$, and thus can be carried out separately from the MLE using only data on $(A,Z,X)$.
-In order to obtain the desired triply robust estimator, we derive the efficient influence function (EIF) of $\gamma$ in the nonparametric model in which no priori restriction is placed on the observed data law \citep{newey1990semiparametric, bickel1993efficient}. \begin{theorem} The efficient influence function $\psi(O;\gamma)$ for estimating $\gamma$ in the nonparametric model for the distribution of $O=(Y,A,Z,{X})$ is given by
+In order to obtain the desired triply robust estimator, we derive the efficient influence function (EIF) of $\gamma$ in the nonparametric model in which no prior restriction is placed on the observed data law \citep{newey1990semiparametric, bickel1993efficient}. \begin{theorem} The efficient influence function $\psi(O;\gamma)$ for estimating $\gamma$ in the nonparametric model for the distribution of $O=(Y,A,Z,{X})$ is given by

 Accordingly, the semiparametric efficiency bound for estimating $\gamma$ is $E\{\psi^2(O;\gamma)\}$. \end{theorem}